UNREPORTED UPRISINGS

 Directed and co-edited by Inès Elsa Dalal

-Exploring the subtle intersubjectivity of written and oral histories, drawing upon personal as well as collective memory.
-These photographs are a personal archive of from an album dated 1958-70, gifted to me by my German Grandmother.
+These photographs are a personal archive of from an album dated 1958-70, gifted to me by my German-Danish Grandmother, Meike.
 Narrated through a conversation / anecdotal family history with my father about the German-Parsi element of my ancestry.

 Created in honour of my Parsi grandfather: Zarir Phiroze Dalal